monal-im/LazyLoadingQListView/README.md

 ##
 #### init
 arguments: (sourceModel, parent=None)\
-This function initializes the *LazyItemModel* and takes a *sourceModel* which can be the *baseModel* or an additional *proxyModel*.
-The parent is None by default and is just used to initialize the model.
+This function initializes the *LazyItemModel* and takes a *sourceModel*, which can be the *baseModel* or an additional *proxyModel*.
+The parent defaults to None and is only used to initialize the model.

 ##
 #### layoutAboutToBeChangedHandler
 This function can be called before changing the layout.
-It saves the current position that can be set again with __layoutChangedHandler()__.This function is automatically called when the *sourceModel* emits __layoutAboutToBeChanged__.
+It saves the current position, which can be set again using __layoutChangedHandler()__.
+This function is automatically called when the *sourceModel* emits __layoutAboutToBeChanged__.

 ##
 #### layoutChangedHandler